Delfi-CH/mc-server-manager-rust/README.md

 - If the command doesn't work right away, try restarting your computer and run the command again.

+This App uses [delfi-ch/mc-server-downloader-py:](https://github.com/Delfi-CH/mc-server-downloader-py) to download the server.jar files, which is automaticly downloaded on startup.

 ### Linux

 #### Downloading and Installing Java